Gene Bearden: Early life and military service

 Bearden was born in Lexa, Arkansas.
 His father worked for the Missouri Pacific Railroad, and moved the family to Tennessee, where he graduated from Memphis Technical High School.
 He was signed by the Philadelphia Phillies in 1939, and began his professional career with the Class D Moultrie Packers, winning five games and losing 11.
 In 1940 and 1941, Bearden played for the Miami Beach Flamingos of the Florida East Coast League.
 He won 18 games with a 1.71 ERA in 1940 and won 17 games with a 2.40 ERA in 1941.
 He split the 1942 season between the Savannah Indians and Augusta Tigers of the South Atlantic League.
 After the season ended, Bearden joined the United States Navy to serve in World War II.

-Originally serving at a blimp station in New Jersey, Bearden was assigned to serve aboard the USS Helena in the Pacific Theater of Operations.
+Originally serving at a blimp station in New Jersey, Bearden said that he was assigned to serve aboard the USS Helena in the Pacific Theater of Operations.
 During the Battle of Kula Gulf on July 6, 1943, he was working in the engine room of the light cruiser when it was struck by three Japanese torpedoes.
 Forced to abandon ship as the Helena sank, Bearden fell from a ladder on the deck and sustained a fractured skull and a crushed kneecap.
 Hospitalized until early 1945, he underwent surgeries that inserted metal plates in his head and knee to treat his injuries.
 In a 1949 autobiographical article published in The Sporting News' Official Baseball Register, Bearden declined to discuss his wartime experience, saying: "I was just another gob [slang for sailor], luckier than many, because I met up with a doctor who is, to me, the best orthopedic surgeon in the business."
+Although the Helena story was repeated throughout his lifetime, it was not true.
+He was in the Navy, but serving in Florida during the relevant time period.
+Copies of his Naval service records do not support the Helena story.

 Bearden returned to baseball in 1945 as a part of the New York Yankees organization and won 15 games in the Class A Binghamton Triplets of the Eastern League.
 Promoted to the Triple-A Oakland Oaks in 1946, he finished the season with a 15–4 record and a 3.13 ERA.
 While in Oakland, he learned to throw the knuckleball under manager Casey Stengel.
 He would become primarily a knuckleball pitcher in the major leagues as a result, with that encompassing 80% of his pitches.
 On December 6, 1946, the New York Yankees, traded him to the Cleveland Indians along with Hal Peck and Al Gettel for Sherm Lollar and Ray Mack.
 Indians owner Bill Veeck had originally wanted Spec Shea in the trade and was turned down by the Yankees, but after talking with Stengel about Oakland's pitchers, he requested Bearden instead at Stengel's suggestion, and the trade was accepted.